kareniel/jonathandupre.com/content/blog/you-are-not-ready-for-bug-bounties.md

 description: A short explanation of why I think you are not ready to have a bug bounty program at your startup yet.
 ---

-A bug bounty is a reward for a security researcher who report a vulnerability in your systems.
+A bug bounty is a reward for a security researcher who reports a vulnerability in your systems.

 You usually partner with a third-party that handles some of the details for you.
 They list your program on their website and you receive reports by email.